Work in prison

 Thus, the prisoner will work more than 35 hours in some weeks and less than 35 hours in other weeks.

-Nevertheless, the duration weekly of work cannot be of less than 10 hours and more than 48 hours.
+Nevertheless, the duration weekly work cannot be from less than 10 hours and more than 48 hours.

 If the prisoner works more than 35 hours per week or 1771 hours per year, these hours are considered as overtime.

-If he works more hours than those provided for in the prison employment contract, these hours shall be considered as overtime.
+If he works more hours than those provided for in the prison employment contract, these hours shall be considered as additional hours.

 The performance of overtime or overtime shall give rise to an increase in remuneration.